 However, there were also great places to hide when I missed mommy and daddy, like the wood paneling next to the bed.
 I think I often hid there when he was away because I was trying to escape the truth of my loneliness.
 On the other hand, I also played a “hide and seek” game with grandfather and hid there.
 Every time he couldn’t find me, and I would have to climb out of the wood panels to shout to him.
 I must have been really naïve at that time because I retreated to the same place over and over while Grandfather indulged me.

 Maybe everyone has a grandfather who loves and cares for them, but mine is the best of the best, and I am so grateful to have him in my life.
 From the time that my parents left me behind, he took me into a new life, starting in the field.
 Each day began with the hens waking me up.
 Grandfather was always standing on the threshold of my bedroom, waiting for me.
 I am not sure how early he woke, but he was always there.
 Every day before we left home, he would patiently help me dress.
 He was so clumsy, putting my head in a sleeve.
 It took at least a half hour to get me dressed and I was covered with sweat.
 But, gradually, he became more familiar with the process.
-I often spent the whole day with him in the
+I often spent the whole day with him in the field he owned and greatly enjoyed.

 In his village in China, people used adult tricycles to travel from their homes to the fields.
 One of my favorite things to do with my grandfather was to ride with him.
 It was an old style bicycle that had three wheels, used to transport crops.
 My grandfather had converted the small trailer in back into a space that fit just right for me to lie in.
 That was my little paradise.
 Normally, grandfather rode the tricycle slowly and I rested in the back carriage comfortably, which grandfather had covered with a soft cloth carpet.
 This was an experience that I felt only belonged to me.
 He took his time, so as not to spill me; the road was not very smooth.
 When I recall these moments, I feel so guilty because he had to keep pedaling, while also coddling me, until we arrived at the field.
 All the while, he would sing his favorite song.
 I cannot remember the structure of the song, but I remember his voice was so vigorous.
 Our own youth is comes to feel like someone else’s childhood, suddenly in the past.
 Grandfather’s weather-beaten face got older and grew more wrinkles.
 Each action of his became less comfortable than the one before.